 Mention your Patreon on your website and across socials.
 Mention it in your YouTube videos and include a link to your page in the video descriptions.

-I don’t want you to finish reading this 3-part guide overwhelmed!
-When we write Total Tuneups for our clients the intention is that they will take a full year to successfully implement.
-This requires a mindset that will allow you to stay in it for the long haul.
+I don’t want you to finish reading this three-part guide overwhelmed!
+When we write Total Tuneups for our clients, the intention is that they will take a full year to implement successfully.
+This requires a mindset allowing you to stay in it for the long haul.

 Making the music and playing live are not the parts that are hard to focus on.
 It’s the 15 elements outlined here that can be challenging.